ahite89/Accidental/README.md

 # Accidental
 A music app for accidental inspiration

-Uses TypeScript, React, Tailwind CSS, and the abcjs libary for music notation and audio
+Uses TypeScript, React (Redux pending), Tailwind CSS, and the abcjs libary for music notation and audio